wasphulud/ml_algo/README.md

-* Presentation
-Implementation of few machine learning models. we start with the decision trees model and we will see how this repo will evolve
+* Presentation: Implementation of few machine learning models. we start with the decision trees model and we will see how this repo will evolve
 * TODO:
     * Rethink the module use ?
         * General machine learning algorithms?